doancleon/3D-Forest-Game/README.md

 IMPORTANT
 ########################################################
 All 3D models can be found in the final_models folder.
 The folder game_builds can be used to launch the game.
+Simply click on the unity application titled 3D Forest Game.
 ########################################################

 CONTROLS